 From Olaf Maennel, Tallinn University of Technology, firstname.lastname@example.org

-No slots available anymore.
-Accepting next students only who are working towards January 2020 (or later) defences.
+Only very limited slots for 2020, accepting students working towards January 2021 (or later) defences.

 From Rain Ottis, Tallinn University of Technology